Numerical shape optimization of the Canham-Helfrich-Evans bending energy: Curvature computation

 With the same arguments for $\bsigma$ the reduced final Lagrangian reads for $\kappa,\sigma\in V_h^k(\T_h)$

-We note, that also in \cite{BNS10} the mean curvature has been added as additional unknown.
-Therein, however, the mean curvature vector $\bm{H}=\kappa\,\bnu$ has been considered to eliminate all terms involving the normal vector $\bnu$.
+We note, that the mean curvature (vector) has been added as additional unknown in several works \cite{Rusu05,Dziuk08,BGN08,BNS10}, which can be interpreted as mixed formulation.
+Therein, however, the mean curvature (vector) has been considered to eliminate all terms involving the normal vector $\bnu$.
 In this work we still use the normal vector and the additionally involved quantities $\kappa$ and $\sigma$ are only scalar-valued.

 In Section~\ref{sec:shape_der} we will discuss the shape derivative of \eqref{eq:red_lag_func_def_curvature}.
 These computations are not straight forward due to the non-standard jump term.